contentauth/c2pa-python/docs/intents.md

         builder.sign(signer, "image/jpeg", source, dest)
 ```

-### Intent setting precedence
+### Intent precedence

-When an intent is configured in multiple places , the most specific setting wins:
+When an intent is configured in multiple places, the most specific setting takes precedence.
+If `set_intent` is called on a `Builder` instance, it takes precedence over all other sources.

 ```mermaid
 flowchart TD